 Dental bonding is a highly malleable resin material.
-The bonding agent is color matched and shaped for beautiful results that blend seamlessly with the natural smile.
+Your dentist will match the bonding agent to the color of your teeth and shape for beautiful results that blend in seamlessly with the natural smile.
 Dr. Perkins has a natural eye for facial aesthetics.
 He uses bonding to create natural, beautiful results that enhance the patient’s smile.

 Tooth bonding can:

 - Close gaps